 District administration and state governments require you to track asset and financial information for regular review.
-Doing so ensures your school’s financial activity is in line with your state’s education regulation and helps you continue to receive funding for years to come.
+Doing so ensures your school’s financial activity is in line with your state’s education regulations and helps you continue to receive funding for years to come.

 Different Types of Education Audits

 Internal and external education audits help keep schools accountable for appropriately using public funds.
 Below is a typical procedure of a school audit.

 The school or district itself generally conducts internal audits.
 These are smaller audits and can help enact a district’s system of checks and balances.
 Board members may conduct a monthly budget audit to ensure a school’s finances are as auditors reported them.

 An outside organization usually conducts external audits to ensure schools are conforming to government standards.
 Most of the time, you conduct educational audits through a Comprehensive Annual Financial Report (CAFR).
 Auditors are responsible for checking district records and determining whether those records match actions taken in each school or educational facility.